sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/30-equipmentList.md

     <img style='width:35em' src="photos/solder.jpg"/>
 </figure>

-**Description:** The soldering Iron melts the solder so that electrical components can be connected.
+**Description:** The soldering iron melts the solder so that electrical components can be connected.

 ## Solder Wool
 <figure>